ejacksondev/ForgeGuardian/README.md

 #### Who should use ForgeGuardian?
 ForgeGuardian is not a complex test suite, nor was it intended to be.
 ForgeGuardian is intended for developers who do not need complex, fully fledged, testing suites or do not want to spend time configuring such solutions.
 #### Why should I use ForgeGuardian?
-Recently the open source community was taken aback when an almost-successful attack on the `xz` utils was launched by Jia Tan.
+Recently the open source community was taken aback when an almost successful [attack](https://tukaani.org/xz-backdoor/) on [`xz` utils](https://github.com/tukaani-project/xz?tab=security-ov-file) was launched by Jia Tan.
 Jia used test binaries distributed with `xz` which contained at least one obfuscated backdoor.
 ForgeGuardian aims to reduce the attack surface of such projects by defining how all test files should be built in a human-readable format.
 Many of the original test files distributed with `xz` were binaries created by hand in a hex editor meaning other developers were not able to easily verify the behaviour of the files.
 By defining how files should be built, developers should gain more visibility over test binaries associated with a project.
 It is hoped this goes some way to reducing the attack surface of open source projects.
 #### When should I use ForgeGuardian?
 When testing a project during development requires a set of files built in a consistent manner with specific portions of the file modified in some way.
 An example would be the test files distributed with the `xz` project allowing developers to verify the behaviour of their changes before creating PRs.
 #### How should I use ForgeGuardian?